Relationships Australia South Australia Board of Directors:

 Harold’s qualifications include a Bachelor of Arts from Melbourne University, Honours Degree in Psychology from Adelaide University, a Master of Policy and Administration from Flinders Univeristy, Certificate IV in Workplace Training and Assessment and a Bachelor of Accounting from Flinders University.

-Marion brings over 25 years experience in the health care.
+Marion brings over 25 years of experience in health care.
 She has worked in executive and research roles in both the public and private sector, informed health care planning, research and policy through strategic partnership, professional development and effective governance to inform strategy, and achieved $7.5 million in research and grant funding in partnership with lead agencies.

 In addition to this study, Marion has also completed training in the areas of clinical practice improvement programs, diploma in training and assessment (TAA) and Certificate IV (TAE) and Executive Leadership Program through University of Melbourne.
 As the nursing representative for the inaugural Statewide Cardiac Network, she established a statewide model for cardiac education and was the CSC of the Cardiovascular Interventional Unit, Royal Adelaide for over 10 years.
 Marion was previously an elected member of the NMBSA (2005-2011) and more recently she has been appointed the inaugural position of Professor of Cancer Nursing at UniSA.